Patrick Baldwin Jr.: National team career

 Baldwin represented the United States at the 2021 FIBA Under-19 World Cup in Latvia.
 He averaged 7.7 points and five rebounds per game, helping the team win the gold medal.
+He shot 47 percent from the floor, helping the team win the gold medal.
+He also took National Team July minicamp and was selected for the Nike Hoop Summit Team, but this event was not played due to COVID-19.